-Teaching is considered one of the noblest and rewarding professions.
-But there are high requirements, of course.
+Teaching is considered one of the noblest and rewarding professions, and English teachers are in high demand.
 Are you interested in learning how to become an English teacher domestically or abroad?
-This post will get you started.
+This post explicates the possible career paths in public or private education sectors and the requirements you must meet.

 - The Career Options for English Teachers